The Importance of Terminology in Legal Translations

 Legal translators need to understand legal terminology in 2 languages

-So as to make sure the legal terminology is correct once it has been translated into a second language it is vital to ensure the right understanding and meaning has been conveyed.
+So as to make sure the legal terminology is correct once it has been translated into a second language it is vital to ensure the right understanding and meaning have been conveyed.
 Think about it for a moment.
 If a legal document for divorce has been translated from say English to German, but a few of the details were unfortunately mistranslated, this could end up with a lot of confusion for those concerned.
 This will need to be translated again before the client is satisfied.
-This may have been avoided if the client had sought the assistance from an experienced legal terminology translator in the first place.
+This may have been avoided if the client had sought assistance from an experienced legal terminology translator in the first place.

 Why legal translation is so complex

 Like any kind of written document, a legal document is not always that straightforward.
 Often, language is used with the intention of influencing the reader, such as a witness’s report.
 Keeping to the best meaning is not necessarily that easy, so the skill of an experienced translation service is necessary to ensure that the intended reader can understand clearly the translated legal document.
 A mistranslation of a legal document could be quite devastating for all those concerned.
 If it was a witness’s report in court which gave the wrong impression of a person or events, the defendant may find s/he is facing imprisonment, rather than a fine.
-In a law court no one knows except the translator how accurate a translation is of a legal document.
+In a law court, no one knows except the translator how accurate a translation is of a legal document.
 One thing that is certain is that the best legal document translator comes from the best legal document translation service so the client in actual fact gets the best legal document translation.

 Automated translation is not the answer for legal terminology translations